wp-plugins/wp-cleanfix/readme.txt

 Tags: Manage, Clean, Repair, Optimize, Fix
 Requires at least: 2.9.1
 Tested up to: 2.9.2
-Stable tag: 1.4.3
+Stable tag: 1.4.4

-WP CleanFix, all in one tool for check, repair, fix and optimize your Wordpress blog.
+WP CleanFix is an all in one tool for check, repair, fix and optimize your Wordpress blog.

 == Description ==

 WP CleanFix is a management tool for for check, repair, fix and optimize your Wordpress blog.
+The Ajax interface allow to manage all status in one only page!

 **FEATURES**